-$$r = [(i+t) \mod N] + 1 \tag{1}$$
+• At time slot t, the packet from I_i will be sent to R_r where $r = [(i + t) \mod N] + 1$.

-where r is the receiver index, i is the input index of the packet, t is current time slot, and N is the switch size.
-Instead of a fixed one-to-one connection, the inputs are connected to the receivers in a round-robin fashion for better load balancing.
-As an example, according to our simulation, in an 8×8 OpCut switch, when there is a fully-loaded input port, the overall throughput is around 0.85 if the inputs are round-robinly connected to the receivers, versus 0.70 with fixed connection.
+Note that instead of a fixed one-to-one connection, the inputs are connected to the receivers in a round-robin fashion for better load balancing.
+As an example, according to our simulation, in an 8×8 OpCut switch, when there is a fully-loaded input port, the maximum overall throughput is around 0.85 if the inputs are connected to the receivers in the above way, versus 0.70 with fixed connection.